| Paper 1 | Paper 2 | Paper 3 | Final Exam |

 Writing Assignment 2

 Choose one of the following topics and write a complete, considered answer.
 Be sure to support your statements with evidence from the text, and be sure to document correctly.
-Required length: 2-5 pages (500-1250 words).
+You MUST use direct quotes from the text or your paper will not be eligible for any grade higher than a C. Required length: 3-5 pages (500-1250 words).

 1. One of the predominant themes of Modern literature is the meaninglessness of life--the idea that underlying all the social conventions and niceties is nothing.
 Choose ONE author from the following list and analyze his or her work in detail, in relation to this issue.
 Do you see this theme reflected in his or her work?
 Robinson, Frost, Eliot, Stevens, Williams, Hughes, Anderson, Hemingway, Faulkner, Parker, Fitzgerald, West, Hammett, or Chandler.